- Provide the highest quality of academic programs and services

 Facilities: Morton District 709 will develop and maintain facilities providing the current and future students with safe, well maintained, and functional space to support research based best practices in teaching and learning.

-Finance: Morton District 709 will maintain a financial position which supports all district operations in an efficient, cost effective manner, as well as providing long term stability for the district.
+Finance: Morton District 709 will maintain a financial position which supports all district operations in an efficient, cost effective manner, providing long term stability for the district.

 Total Enrollment for 2019-2020: 3,154

 Total Number of Schools: 7

 Total Number of Teachers: 219

 Lettie Brown: 362 students in grades K-6

 Morton Junior High: 509 students in grades 7-8

 Morton High School: 974 students in grades 9-12